 Do you like to be in charge?

-People working at traditional publishing houses are experts in their respective fields and are likely to make decisions regarding the title or cover.
+People working at traditional publishing houses are experts in their respective fields and are likely to make decisions regarding the title or cover on your behalf.
 Most publishers have a “creative idea” they would like to follow, which could result in them asking you to rewrite certain parts or change the title.
 If you want to have the final say at every step of the publishing process, go indie.

 Are you good at marketing?